 - Target disease: Post kala-azar dermal leishmaniasis (PKDL) and cutaneous leishmaniasis (CL)

-- Main partners (since project start): Amatsi Aquitaine, France; GeneDesign Inc, Japan; Nagasaki University, Japan; National Institutes of Health, USA; Ohio State University, USA; Osaka University, Japan; US Food and Drug Administration, USA.
+- Main partners (since project start): Amatsi Aquitaine, France; GeneDesign Inc, Japan; Nagasaki University, Japan; National Institutes of Health, USA; Ohio State University, USA; Osaka University, Japan; PK/Pdesign Sas, France; US Food and Drug Administration, USA.

 - Project Start: June 2014

 - Funding: Department for International Development (DFID), UK; Global Health Innovative Technology (GHIT) Fund, Japan; Special Programme for Research and Training in Tropical Diseases (WHO-TDR).

-CpG-D35 is being developed as a combination therapy for the treatment of complicated CL and post-kala-azar dermal leishmaniasis (PKDL) in partnership with GeneDesign.
+CpG-D35 is being developed as a combination therapy for the treatment of complicated cutaneous leishmaniasis and post-kala-azar dermal leishmaniasis (PKDL) in partnership with GeneDesign.
 Leishmania parasites are able to persist in host cells by evading or exploiting immune, mechanisms.
 Modulating the immune response with CpG oligonucleotides may improve the effectiveness of chemotherapies.
 This project aims to produce an immunomodulator to stimulate the innate immune system to fight parasitic infection, as an adjunct to drug therapy.

 Two studies, one in vitro and one in vivo, were initiated in 2016.
 The in vivo study aims to demonstrate if CpG-D35 – whether alone or in combination with antimonials chemotherapy – will lead to improved leishmania infection outcomes, compared with antimonials alone.
 Results are expected by mid-2017.
 The in vitro study aims to assess the stimulatory capability of CpG-D35 in both peripheral blood mononuclear cells and whole blood samples from patients with both CL, due to different leishmania species, and PKDL patients and to determine which host genes are modulated in these two conditions.
 Results are expected by the end of 2017.